I was not complaining about doing jury duty, I was frustrated by the TIMING.

 It was (probably) the fall of 1969.
 I was walking Megan home from high school, something that I seldom did.
 She was a relatively new person in my old neighborhood of the First Ward in Binghamton, for maybe a couple years, but she went to my junior high school, Daniel Dickinson, and lived near one of my friends I’d known since kindergarten.

-I get to her house when this guy living next door, who I had never seen before, starts yelling racist remarks to me.
-It was my training Continue reading “45 years ago: my first time in a courtroom”
+I get to her house when this guy living next door, who I had never seen before, starts yelling racist remarks at me.
+It was my training from participating, and watching, civil rights marches just to ignore him.
+So I just walked away toward home, now oblivious to what he was saying, something Megan could see in my bearing.

 Fourth degree criminal trespass, in the state of New York in 1972, was a VIOLATION, akin to a traffic ticket.
 Specifically, it was not a CRIME, such as a MISDEMEANOR or a FELONY would be.